-Haynes began working with Alydia Health "before it even felt like a company," said Becker Alexander.
-She helped the team to understand the medical device market, connected them with doctors who showed interest in the product and walked them through the approval process for medical devices.
+Haynes began working of it even felt like a compart She helped the team to device market, connected showed interest in the pathrough the approval particles.

-"She was the first one who helped us pull back the curtain and understand what we would need to do if we really wanted to bring this device to market," Becker Alexander said.
+"She was the first one w curtain and understand if we really wanted to be Becker Alexander said.

-Early investors were another valuable resource, providing the Alydia Health team with access to not only funding, but mentorship.
+Early investors were and providing the Alydia He only funding, but mento